-The only notable downside to microucrrent therapy as a non-invasive and non-surgical face lift alternative is that treatments must be consistent to retain facial lifting and toning results.
+Downside - The only notable downside to microcurrent stimulation as a non-invasive and non-surgical face lift alternative is that treatments must be consistent to retain facial lifting and toning results.
 However, this ultimately means one treatment per month (once desired results are achieved), which can be easily integrated into your regular monthly facial!
 While immediate and fast results are common, most recipients of a microcurrent facial should expect to see results within one month of treatments, with at least one treatment per week.

 Great skin is possible at any age and regardless of existing skin conditions.
 And while surgical facelifts are becoming less necessary with more natural alternatives available, it is important to know the pros and cons of all options to make the best decision for your skin goals and comfort level.
-We always advise looking into preventative skin care and anti aging skin care professionals who can help you better understand the full scope of what is possible before turning to surgical adjustments to your face.
+We always advise consulting with preventative skin care and anti aging skin care professionals who can help you better understand the full scope of what is possible before turning to surgical adjustments to your face.
+Another worthwhile point to remember is that when it comes to surgical options to look younger, these typically cannot be reversed, even if you’re not happy with the results.
+So it’d be best to carefully deliberate upon the probabilities of any surgical alternative before making a decision.
 Working with someone who shows compassion and understanding for your skin and for you as a person will make you feel more confident going into any next steps you may want to take.